breki/demeton/pomodoro-Demeton.md

+- implement generating of isoline paths

 - run Europe on LCC
     - Could not open SRTM HTG file 'G:\SRTM\N44E048.SRTMGL1.hgt.zip': ZIP file 'G:\SRTM\N44E048.SRTMGL1.hgt.zip' does not have a file entry 'N44E048.hgt'.

 ## Thu 05.12.
+- Renamed `Isoline` module to `MarchingSquares`, to distinguish it from other forms of isolines.
+Also simplified some naming of types in that module.
 - Implemented basic SVG XML writing.

 ## Wed 04.12.